 As a non-profit and independent school, AIS-R serves a wide expatriate community in Riyadh.
-All parents are automatically members of the AIS-R Parents Association.
-The school is governed, however, by an eight-member “strategic” Board of Trustees which represents the interests of the Parents Association and the AIS-R community.
-Seven of the eight Board members are voting members, and one is a non-voting member representing the US Embassy.
+All current year parents are considered members of the AIS-R Parents Association.
+The school is governed, however, by an eight-member “strategic” group of "Trustees" who represents the interests of the Parents Association and the AIS-R community.
+Seven of the eight Trustees are voting members, and one is a non-voting member representing the US Embassy.
 This member is appointed by the US Ambassador to Saudi Arabia.
-Because the Board focuses its efforts on strategic and long-term viability issues, (e.g. policy, finance, security, etc.) they hire a superintendent to operate the school through Board Policy and educational expertise.
-The Board does not get involved in day-to-day operational issues as that is the work of the Superintendent and the AIS-R Leadership Team.
+Because the Trustees focus their collective efforts on strategic and long-term viability issues, (e.g. policy, finance, security, etc.) they hire a superintendent to manage and operate the school through AIS-R Policy and educational expertise.
+AIS-R Trustees do not get involved in day-to-day operational issues as that is the work of the Superintendent and the AIS-R Leadership Team.
 Parent Communication is clearly outlined here: Communication Chart: How Parents Share Questions or Concerns at AIS-R.

 Effective School Governance

 By Peter D. Relic, Former president, National Association of Independent Schools

 If we did not always understand the importance of governance in the world, we certainly do today, especially with all the examples of bad, ineffective governance, including nations, corporations, and universities.
 For us in non-profit, independent schools, we hope we are learning the lessons well because our children’s future, our future, depend on getting it right.